The barriers to effective communication

-They may work with more focus in the future, but they now feel wary of Ginny, and are unlikely to ask for her help in the future — even if they feel that they need to.
+They may work with more focus in the future, but they now feel wary of Ginny and are reluctant to ask for help in the future — even if they think that they need to.

 As a result, teammates become wary of inviting you to brainstorming sessions — because your idea always needs to be the best one, or else you become difficult to work with.

 Example of a communication barrier based on pride

 At every brainstorming session, he is the loudest when presenting his ideas.
 He is quick to dismiss the opinions of others with methodical flair.